 The second stanza weaves a complicated and strange compliment aimed at the speaker’s object of affection.
 He is still trying to convince her to increase her opinion of him, but at the same time show her that if she doesn’t, her beauty is going to waste.
 The speaker compares the woman, hiding from his gaze, to a rose that is unseen by “men.”

 He crafts an anecdote in which a rose grows in the desert “where no men abide.”
 If a flower were ever to have this misfortune it would certainly die.
 Not from lack of resources, but because it would never be “commended.”
 A rose, such as the woman is, cannot live without being appreciated for her beauty.
-Although strange, this was seen as a compliment to the speaker.
+Although strange, this was seen as a complement to the speaker.
 Perhaps it was even received as one by the woman.

 Small is the worth